Artist & Designer

 Returning to the Canvas

-In addition to commercial work, I have spent over fourteen years exhibiting in art festivals across Florida, earning multiple awards for my watercolor paintings — including 1st, 2nd, 3rd place and Honorable Mentions for detailed watercolors of old buildings and Victorian-era houses.
+In addition to commercial work, I have spent over fourteen years exhibiting in art festivals across Florida, with watercolor paintings that have received festival recognition and gallery placement.

 I entered a show in Orlando benefiting Harbor House, a haven for domestic abuse survivors.
 Out of 4,000 entries, only three hundred were chosen.
 My work was among them.